 Airhouses, Oxton, Lauder, TD2 6PX, Scotland

 Those looking for more of a short romantic getaway rather than a trip with the family will fall in love with the Rowan Pods up in Oxton, Scotland.
 There's an abundance of local wildlife, along with plenty of nearby walks to journey on.
-It's not quite the off-grid experience some people may yearn for with a glamping trip, but that means you'll have goodies such as a hot-tub, underfloor heating and a TV.
+It's not quite the off-grid experience some people may yearn for with a glamping trip, but that means you'll have goodies such as a hot-tub (so don't forget to pack your swimwear!), underfloor heating and a TV.
 There's also a BBQ hut on-site, so you can cook your own hearty breakfasts or even toast some marshmallows!

 Kingfisher Lakes, Burshill, Brandesburton, Driffield, East Yorkshire, YO25 8LY

 In the East Yorkshire countryside lies Kingfisher Lakes, a lovely little lakeside glamping spot designed with families in mind.
 There's plenty of wildlife to spot nearby, as well as activities like kayaking and tours of the local town nearby.
 In terms of accommodation, you can stay in either a yurt, safari tent or lodge depending on how many people you're planning on bringing along, with lodges offering a maximum capacity of 10.
 All of the rooms are nice and spacious and include essentials such as fridges and wood burners to keep you warm at night.
 Families can enjoy visits to the nearby beach during the day and kick back by the lakeside for a relaxing evening.

 We hope you enjoyed our article on the best glamping destinations in the UK.
 If you want to read more content like this, check out some of our other camping related articles.